sassoftware/event-provenance-registry/docs/how-to/start-server/start_and_request_server.md

 ## Making a request

-The current schema for all requests is availiable through the UI.
+The current schema for all requests is available through the UI.
 A simple mutation and query command can be found below

 ## Mutation

+Create an event receiver

 ```graphql
 mutation {